 Puerto Ayora & the Charles Darwin Research Station

 In the morning, we disembark (dry landing) at Puerto Ayora to visit the Charles Darwin Research Station.
 The Station consists of a giant tortoise Breeding Center and an impressive giant prickly-pear cactus forest that is home to many land birds.
-The Station also serves as the headquarters for scientific investigation, conservation and the National Park administration.
+The Station also serves as the headquarters for scientific investigation and conservation efforts, as well as the Galapagos National Park administration.
 Following this visit, we will board a private transport to head up and enjoy lunch in the cooler highlands of Santa Cruz Island, which is an entirely different ecosystem.

-You will have several options to choose from in the afternoon, these of which can be discussed in advance with your Expedition Leader.
-At the end of the afternoon’s activities, guests will return to Puerto Ayora and hop aboard the Santa Cruz II.
+You will have several options to choose from in the afternoon, these of which will be discussed in advance with your Expedition Leader.
+At the end of the afternoon’s activities, guests will return to Puerto Ayora and hop back aboard the Santa Cruz II.

 Day 4 - Floreana Island